Windows Media Player: History

-The first version of Windows Media Player appeared in October 1991, when Windows 3.0 with Multimedia Extensions was released.
+The first version of Windows Media Player was released in October 1991, when Windows 3.0 with Multimedia Extensions was released.
 Originally called Media Player, this component was included with "Multimedia PC"-compatible machines but not available for retail sale.
 It was capable of playing .mmm animation files, and could be extended to support other formats.
 It used MCI to handle media files.
-Being a component of Windows, Media Player shows the same version number as that of the version Windows with which it was included.
+Being a component of Windows, Media Player shows the same version number as that of the version of Windows with which it was included.

 Microsoft continually produced new programs to play media files.
 In November of the following year, Video for Windows was introduced with the ability to play digital video files in an AVI container format, with codec support for RLE and Video1, and support for playing uncompressed files.
 Indeo 3.2 was added in a later release.
 Video for Windows was first available as a free add-on to Windows 3.1, and later integrated into Windows 95 and Windows NT 4.0.
 In 1995, Microsoft released ActiveMovie with DirectX Media SDK.
 ActiveMovie incorporates a new way of dealing with media files, and adds support for streaming media (which the original Media Player could not handle).
 In 1996, ActiveMovie was renamed DirectShow.
 However, Media Player continued to come with Windows until Windows XP, in which it was officially renamed Windows Media Player v5.1. ("v5.1" is the version number of Windows XP).

 In 1999, Windows Media Player's versioning broke away from that of Windows itself.
 Windows Media Player 6.x came as an out-of-band update for Windows 95-98 and Windows NT 4.0 that co-existed with Media Player and became a built-in component of Windows 98 SE and Windows 2000 with an mplayer2.exe stub allowing to use this built-in instead of newer versions.
-Windows Media Player 7.0 and its successors also came with an wmplayer.exe stub, replacing each other but leaving Media Player and Windows Media Player 6.4 intact.
-Windows Me and Windows XP is the operating systems to have three different versions of Windows Media Player side by side.
+Windows Media Player 7.0 and its successors also came with a wmplayer.exe stub, replacing each other but leaving Media Player and Windows Media Player 6.4 intact.
+Windows Me and Windows XP are the two operating systems to have three different versions of Windows Media Player side by side.
 All versions branded Windows Media Player (instead of simply Media Player) support DirectShow codecs.
 Version 7 of Windows Media Player was a large revamp, with a new user interface, visualizations and increased functionality.
-Windows Vista, however, dropped older versions of Windows Media Player in favor of v11, which included the removal of the Windows Media Source Filter (DirectShow codec).
+Windows Vista, however, dropped older versions of Windows Media Player in favor of Windows Media Player 11, which included the removal of the Windows Media Source Filter (DirectShow codec).

 In 2004, Microsoft launched digital music store MSN Music which came bundled with Windows Media Player 10 to compete with Apple’s iTunes.

-However, MSN Music was discontinued already in 2006 with the launch of Zune music players.
+However, MSN Music was discontinued in 2006 with the launch of Zune music players.